daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-should append a new comment to the parent comment if parent comment exists.
+append a new comment to the parent comment if parent comment exists.

 ```js
 return thingy.addReplyToComment(commentorUserId, commentId, 'dummy message', function(err, updatedThingy) {